PAXANDDOS/aurelion-pack/README.md

 ## Updating BepInEx

-It is adviced to do so for potential performance improvements and bug fixes.
-Some plugins target a version of BepInEx higher than it is provided by Lethal Company Thunderstore page.
+It is advised to do so for potential performance improvements and bug fixes.
+Some plugins target a version of BepInEx higher than it is provided by the Lethal Company Thunderstore page.
 Here's how to update it:

 1. Open your mod manager and navigate to `Settings` and click `Browse profile folder`.
 Your profile folder will open in your file explorer.
 Leave it open.